decentralized-identity/trustdidweb-v03/spec/abstract.md

   [[ref: Verifiable Credentials]] with the DID as the `credentialSubject`, signed by the DID.

-Combined, the additional feature enable greater trust and security without compromising the simplicity of `did:web`.
+Combined, the additional features enable greater trust and security without compromising the simplicity of `did:web`.
 The incorporation of the DID Core compatible "/whois" path, drawing inspiration from the traditional WHOIS protocol [[spec:rfc3912]], offers an easy to use, decentralized, trust registry.